What do heated floors cost?

 There are two basic types of radiant floor systems:

-- Electric radiant floor heat: Electric radiant floor systems are powered by mats containing embedded electrical coils or with loose wires/coils strung through a grid.
+- Electric radiant floor heat: Electric radiant floor systems are powered by mats containing embedded electrical coils or with loose wires/cables strung through a grid.
 Though more expensive to maintain, they’re cheaper and easier to install, and are better for retrofitting in individual, already-built rooms.

 - Hydronic radiant floor heat: Hydronic radiant floor systems have a boiler or furnace that heats liquid, usually water, which is then circulated to a variety of pipes (called loops or tubes) beneath the floor.
 Hydronic systems are more expensive to install, but cheaper to operate, and are better for heating an entire house.